 The Shop Fox 16-inch scroll saw is affordably priced, but it’s still notably more expensive than our best value pick in second place.
 At 1.2 amps, it’s got plenty of power and sufficent variable speed from 550-1,700 SPM.
 It features some nice additions like a gooseneck work light, dust blower, and dust port.
 For the price, that’s a pretty decent feature set.
 The two-year warranty is another nice addition to sweeten the deal.

 Depth of cut is a standard 2 inches.
-Although it’s advertised as being able to use pinless or pinned blades, we don’t recommend purchasing this saw for use with pinless blades.
+Although it’s advertised as being able to use pinless or pinned blades, we don’t recommend purchasing this best scroll saw for use with pinless blades.
 They do not seem to work properly with this machine, despite the claim that they do.
 Also, this saw tended to vibrate and bounce at higher speeds, making clean cuts more difficult.
 Although it does operate well, this tool is missing one important feature for many woodworkers; there is no tilt function for making beveled cuts.

 5. ShopSeries RK7315 Scroll Saw